The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Proofs of continuity properties

 \begin{proof}[Proof of Proposition~\ref{prop:rhochar}] All points of $\wt\rho_k^+$ for all $k=0,1,2,\dots$ have an incoming backward Brownian web path.
 The statement is true for $k=0$ by definition, it holds by construction for $\wt\rho_{k+1}^+$ if it is away from $\wt\rho_k^+$ and at the points where they meet the statement follows by induction.
-Hence all point of $\wt\rho_k^+$ are of type $(1,1)$ or $(1,2)$ in the backward Brownian web.
-Note that all $(1,1)$ points on $\wt\rho_k^+$ with a single outgoing backward Brownian web path $b$, we have $b\le\wt\rho_k^+$ at all times that they are defined.
-These statements imply that the supremum \eqref{defrho} equals the supremum of all backward Brownian web paths starting at all $(1,2)$ points along the trajectory of $\wt\rho_k^+(r)$ for $r\in[t,s]$.
+Hence all point of $\wt\rho_k^+$ are of type $(1,1)$, $(2,1)$ or $(1,2)$ in the backward Brownian web.
+Note that all $(1,1)$ and $(2,1)$ points on $\wt\rho_k^+$ with a single outgoing backward Brownian web path $b$, we have $b\le\wt\rho_k^+$ at all times that they are defined.
+These statements imply that the supremum in \eqref{defrho} over all backward Brownian web paths starting along the trajectory of $\wt\rho_k^+(r)$ for $r\in[t,s]$ equals to the supremum over the $(1,2)$ points along $\wt\rho_k^+$ only.